mars0i/pasta/README.md

 ## Running

-Ways to run free-agent:
+Ways to run pasta:

-(1) Running `src/scripts/gui` will start the GUI version of free-agent.
+(1) Running `src/scripts/gui` will start the GUI version of pasta.

 (2) Running `src/scripts/nogui` will start the command line version.
 You may want to run it with `-?` as argument first to see the possible command